 Erosive wear causes are knocks in fluids and gases by solid particles.
-In essence, brief sliding motion of particles on a surface degrade it.
+In essence, the brief sliding motion of particles on a surface degrade it.
 Erosive wear’s efficiency is determined by the particles’ speed, shape and hardness.

 The most important factor, however, is the meeting angle of the abrasive fragments and the degrading surface.
-In case of ductile materials, maximum wear takes place at small angles (around 20°).
+In the case of ductile materials, maximum wear takes place at small angles (around 20°).
 Brittle materials, on the other hand, react differently – the maximum wear is at large angles (around 90°).

 If abrasive particles are in fluids, the mechanism is called hydro-abrasive erosion.
 Examples of it happening include mixers, reactors, pumps, hydro turbines etc.

 If the same conditions are present in gases, it is called gas-erosive wear.
 The effects are evident in ventilation systems, pneumatic transportation devices, plane propellers etc.

 Cavitation wear only appears in environments with fluids.
 There are small bubbles in every liquid substance.
 When a fluid’s pressure drops below its pressure of saturated vapor, the already present bubbles first increase in size.
-Afterwards, when the pressure rises again, the cavitation bubbles implode with high speeds up to 1000 m/s.
+Afterwards, when the pressure rises again, the cavitation bubbles implode at high speeds up to 1000 m/s.
 This can take place with great frequency, up to 1000 times per second, and result in many hydraulic shocks as well as vibration.

 When coming into contact with a metal surface, cavitation, in essence, attacks the surface.
 It eats away at the material, constantly banging loose small specks.
 A telling sign of cavitation is the cracking or rattling sound it makes.
 Therefore, hearing such noises in pumps, pipes and the like should be seen as a warning.